William Sanders

 His living and domestic arrangements suggest that William the third was very content in this area.
 He married twice and found both wives without venturing very far.

-First wife Charlotte Henson whom he married in 1870 had been living across the road in Trueman’s Court, off the east side of South Street, with her parents, Loughborough-born boatman William and Elizabeth (nee Kitts).
+His first wife was Charlotte Henson whom he married on December 26th, 1870.
+Before the marriaged she had been living across the road in Trueman’s Court, off the east side of South Street, with her parents, Loughborough-born boatman William and Elizabeth (nee Kitts).

-William’s second wife Jane Flint was the youngest child of shepherd George and Anne (nee Ford) and had lived ‘up the road’ in South Street, although at the time of her marriage in July 1881 she was with her brother William in Stanton Road.
+William’s second wife Jane Flint was the youngest child of shepherd George and Anne (nee Ford) and had lived ‘up the road’ in South Street, although at the time of her marriage on July 17th, 1881 she was with her brother William in Stanton Road.

 Jane lived in these premises for the rest of her life and died at what was then 66 Derby Road on New Year’s Day 1897, aged 46.